AnvilM/Some-project-site/README.md

-# Minecraft-project-site
+# Some-project-site
-Simple site for minecraft project, with Account, News, and Servers status monitoring
+Simple site for some project, with Account, News, and Servers status monitoring